 Day Trips to Anna Maria Island

 Anna Maria Island is only 55 miles from downtown Tampa, but it feels like a world away.
 As soon as you cross over the bridge onto the barrier island, you are transported to a bygone era when beach towns weren’t crammed with large chain stores and mammoth beach hotels and condos.
+Hop on the free Anna Maria Island trolly and explore everything AMI has to offer.

 “There are no high-rises,” Chamber of Commerce President Terri Kinder points out; building-height restrictions were written into the island’s charter and contribute to the easygoing, Old Florida feel.
 We hopped on the Anna Maria Island Trolley to explore the three cities that make up the island and discovered why locals plant roots here that run decades deep and why visitors return again and again.